Agent Skills: SE Dev Server Code Skill

 • Network settings (port, public/private)

-Configuration should be done by editing the XML files directly or with utility Python scripts.
+Configure by editing XML files directly or with utility Python scripts.
 See below for planned utilities.

 Planned Utility Scripts (Not Yet Implemented)

-• world_manager.py — List, backup, and manage saved worlds in the server data directory
+• world_manager.py — List, backup, and manage saved worlds in server data directory

-• mod_manager.py — List and validate mods referenced in the configuration
+• mod_manager.py — List and validate mods referenced in configuration

 Server-Only Assemblies